Frequently Asked Questions

-Practices are usually held weeknight evenings with younger teams practicing once a week and older teams, depending on the caliber of play, practicing one to three times a week – this usually includes an academy practice.
+Practices are usually held weeknight evenings with younger teams practicing once a week and older teams, depending on the calibre of play, practicing one to three times a week (this usually includes an academy practice).
 Each team is assigned a regular practice time slot at a local area field.
 Your coach will inform you of exact details as the season begins and schedules are finalized.

 How are the practice locations determined?

 Our Field Coordinator first receives our club’s allotment from the Township of Langley.
-Then, field availability permitting , House teams are often done geographically and that permits the Director of Fields to allocate these teams based on the home addresses of the team members.
-Rep teams usually have players that reside all over so their practice locations will be based on several criteria including field availability, times, lighted fields, coach availability and other criteria.
+Then, field availability permitting, house teams are often done geographically.
+This permits the Director of Fields to allocate these teams based on the home addresses of the team members.
+Rep teams usually have players that reside all over so their practice locations will be based on several criteria including field availability, coach availability, and other criteria.

 What if certain practice days are not suitable for my child?